upbound/docs/content/core-concepts/kcl/inputs-outputs.md

 1. The observed state of the composite resource, and any composed resources.
 2. The desired state of the composite resource, and any composed resources.
-3. The function’s input.
+3. The function's input.
-4. The function pipeline’s context.
+4. The function pipeline's context.

 Each composition pipeline provides this information as _inputs_ into the function.